GeorgianStan/framework-for-building-libraries/README.md

 };
 ```

-## Start developing your library (and testing)
+## Start developing your library

 1. Inside src folder, change the name of the main file, from `my-library.ts` to the desired filename.
 2. Update this name inside `package.json` in `main` and `types` properties.
 3. Update this name in `webpack.config.js` in `entry` and `output` properties.
-4. To test your code just import it in any test file like in the example from `test` folder.
-5. To test the code on the UI, update the `<script></script>` tag in `index.html` file.
-6. Open `index.html` with a Live Server or as a simple file and test the library.
+4. `npm run start:dev` will run your code with webpack dev server.
+Edit `./public/index.html`

 ## Browser or node